Paleri Manikyam: Oru Pathirakolapathakathinte Katha (film): Music

 The original score and title track of the film was composed by Bijibal while the only song was composed by Sharreth, Ranjith's previous collaborator in Thirakkatha.
 The score as well as the songs received notably mixed responses.
 However, the main theme song enjoyed the status of a chartbuster, thanks for the well received plot of the movie.
 The lyrics were penned by Rafeeq Ahamed (Thum Jho) and T.P Rajeevan (title song).

 Release

 The film was released on 5 December 2009.
 It opened in forty centres in Kerala, which is half the number of usual superstar releases.
 It was also screened at the International Film Festival of India that year.
+The film was re-released in theatres on 4 October 2024 in a 4K restoration with Dolby Atmos sound, after its originally scheduled re-release date of 20 September 2024 was postponed.
+The re-release brought the classic mystery drama back to cinemas worldwide.

 Reception

 Nowrunning is all praise for the film and comments that "Ranjith's Manickyam is a rarity of a film that exceeds expectations and offers a psychedelic high for the viewer.
 There would be no surprise if it ignites some sort of a controversy for the boldness that it displays.
 For the discerning viewer though, this might perhaps be one of the best films to have come out this year."
 A review on Rediff.com commented that "Very rarely does a film satisfy our expectations.
 But director Ranjith's latest Malayalam film Paleri Manikyam: Oru Pathira Kolapathakathinte Katha does.
 The film is near perfect with minor ignorable blemishes."
 Sify called the movie "one of the finest films in Malayalam history" and commented that "Paleri Manikyam: Oru Pathira Kolapathakathinte Kadha is one film that will haunt you days after you've left the theatres.
 It's a gem that comes not too often and the least you can do to appreciate it is to watch it at the cinemas, at the earliest!"